What is our primary use case?

 Then, you have to build the business case in terms of what you want to try to automate.
 E.g., how much can actually be automated?
 That assessment should be done.
 Even the cost and time of automation versus that benefits that you're going to get out of it needs to be done.

-It is also important to set the right expectations with the organization.
+# Setting the right expectations with the client: t is also important to set the right expectations with the organization.
 Are they new to automation or do they some prior experience with automation?
 Because this helps us set the right expectations in terms of the benefits which can be had.
 The customer might also want to understand what are the impacts if automation fails and the fallback mechanisms.
 For example:

 - How do you mitigate or remediate the impact of automation failure?